It's time to find your first job. Worry not, this guide will show you how to nail an entry-level or beginner resume and wow the hiring manager.

 - Include these sections: Resume header, Summary, Experience, Education, and Skills.

 The only exception is when the job ad asks specifically for a Word document.
 Most companies use ATS software to scan resumes, and not every ATS can handle PDF files.
+So make sure to submit your ATS resume in a format that's supported by the employer's software.

 2. Lead With a Tempting Machinist Resume Objective or Summary